 LLM-driven querying

-I subsequently deployed a Streamlit “Natural-Language → SPARQL Workbench” and wired it to Gemini 2.5 Flash.
+I deployed a Streamlit-based “Natural-Language → SPARQL Workbench” connected to Gemini 2.5 Flash, enabling free-text queries over the integrated knowledge graph.

 Stack in one glance